House Republicans press for answers to origins of COVID-19

 “The evidence continues to mount that this was a man-made disaster that started in the Wuhan lab,” said House Minority Whip Steve Scalise, Louisiana Republican, in his opening remarks.
 “If that is the case, then it might be considered dramatically worse than Chernobyl.”

-The select subcommittee’s panel included testimony from four public-health professionals who contend that evidence points to the virus originating from the lab, rather than through naturally occurring infectious disease transmission.
+The select subcommittee’s panel included testimony from four public health professionals who contend that evidence points to the virus originating from the lab, rather than through naturally occurring infectious disease transmission.

-Dr. Brett Giroir, a former Health and Human Services official who oversaw the COVID-19 testing program under the Trump administration, said he assesses that the virus most likely originated from the Wuhan Institute of Virology after the WHO failed to pinpoint a specific natural origin in a March report.
+Dr. Brett Giroir, a former Health and Human Services official who oversaw the COVID-19 testing program under the Trump administration, said he assesses that the coronavirus most likely originated from the Wuhan Institute of Virology after the WHO failed to pinpoint a specific natural origin in a March report.

 He said overwhelming evidence now points to a lab leak, citing the Wuhan Institute of Virology’s gain-of-function research on coronaviruses, among other evidence.